 By making time to invest in yourself, it is recognized that something can always either be done better or differently.
 Here are a few ways you might consider investing in yourself.

-Updating your closet.
 Essentially updating your look.
 You would be surprised by how simply changing your closet can start you on the right path.
 It is said that when a woman cuts her hair she is ready for a change.
 It is worth it to curate your closet or wardrobe.
 Appearance is important and you want your style to reflect not only how you feel on the inside, but you have committed to becoming in the future.
 It is also a plus for others to have a positive impression of you.

-Chose a class to take that is either relevant to your education path or career pursuits.
+Chose a class to take that is relevant to your education path, career pursuits, or interests.
 It benefits to get those certifications, as well as have the additional learning.
-While odd, degrees are not enough, and more people are working outside of their study.
+While odd, degrees are not enough, and more people are working outside of their course of study.
 The more letters behind your name, the more compelling you become as a potential hire.
 The more you learn, the more you stretch your interests.

 Travel, travel, travel.
 I cannot say this enough.
 Travel is the most enjoyable and fastest way to learn.
 The benefits are endless.
 Allow me to list just a few... building a network; becoming immersed in language learning; growing an open mind; independence; and understanding and appreciating other cultures

 Outside of America, it is common for individuals to know 2-3 languages—fluently.
 And I love this!
 There are a variety of reasons to learn another language, primarily communication.
 It is how things get done.
 The more tools you have to communicate better with others, the more you are able to understand, not only about the individual foreign person, but the culture, and other important matters.

 Sometimes we need to get outside of ourselves, outside of the city, and outside of our network to fill up on some new juice.
 This is where retreats and workshops are perfect for gaining knowledge in a short amount of time, or re-centering in a specific amount of time.